A new partnership between international students and people with disabilities in Rotorua is already seeing success.

 Kuldeep, 28, arrived in New Zealand from India 18 months ago.

 He was an early pick for the initiative because he had a background in social work, working with people with disabilities, the elderly and children.

-John, 40, is Rotorua born and bred and lives with a disability.
+John, 40, is lives with a disability in Rotorua.

 At least once a week, the pair go to watch action movies together or go to ten pin bowling, to Special Olympics sports, the library or they get a snack at a cafe together.